paradigm/SkyBison/README.md

   any argument Vim recognizes as a possibility.
 This is useful for saving or editing a new file.
 - Press the number next to an option to select it
+- Press ctrl-v to literally insert the next character, bypassing the above items.
+Akin to c_ctrl-v.
+For example, if one would like to enter the digit "3" but not necessary select the third option, one could type &lt;c-v&gt;3.
 - Enter another character to narrow down the possible argument.
 When there is only one possibility remaining, SkyBison will either select it or prompt the user to hit &lt;cr&gt; to select it, depending on preference set in